mahlakhalili/Diabetetes_Data_Analysis/README.md

 Feature Engineering Potential:
 This visualization suggests the possibility of creating new engineered features, such as a combined metabolic risk index, to enhance model performance.

-Scatter plot , Glucose vs Age colored by Outcome
+📊Scatter plot , Glucose vs Age colored by Outcome

 <img width="838" height="536" alt="Screenshot 2025-12-01 183121" src="https://github.com/user-attachments/assets/7303a8bc-e314-4eb5-bae6-b1a8458953d7" />